yarisvt/tyk-docs/tyk-docs/content/security/password-policy.md

 ---
 date: 2017-03-23T17:01:35Z
-title: Password policy
+title: Password Policy
 menu:
   main:
     parent: "Security"
-weight: 8
+weight: 9
 ---

 Tyk allows you to control password requirements for users and developers.
-You can find the configuration files in `schemas` directory of your Tyk installation folder.
-For the Dashboard users configuration is stored in `schemas/password.json`, for developers is registered via portal: `schemas/developer_password.json`.
+You can find the configuration files in the `schemas` directory of your Tyk installation folder.
+For the Dashboard users configuration is stored in `schemas/password.json`, for developers it is registered via your portal: `schemas/developer_password.json`.

 The following validators are available: